trevorprater/monitor-rabbitmq/README.md

 ### upcoming changes ###

-* Function and variable names will change (no upper case) to better match Clojure conventions.
-* A new version will change how parameters are passed to send-rabbitmq-stats-to-riemann.
+* A new version will change how parameters are passed to *send-rabbitmq-stats-to-riemann*.
 * More documentation about the meaning of the RabbitMQ statistics and how RabbitMQ gathers them.